Art Therapy Registration, Certification & Licensure

 Art Therapy Board Certification (ATR-BC status)

 After attaining ATR status graduates are eligible to take the Art Therapy Credentials Board Examination (ATCBE).
 Therapists who pass the exam earn the ATR-BC (Art Therapist, Registered - Board Certified) credential.
 All coursework in the Art Therapy with a Specialization in Counseling Program prepares graduates in foundational areas needed to successfully complete the exam.
-Our pass rate for graduates who took the exam in 2016 was 100%.

 Professional Counseling Credentials